-The Master of Applied Science program in Global Health Planning and Management will prepare current and future health practitioners, policymakers, and scholars to take on global health issues and interventions and highly complex public health, science, and health care challenges that emerge daily.
+The Master of Applied Science program in Community-based Primary Health Care Programs in Global Health will prepare current and future health practitioners, policymakers, and scholars to take on global health issues and interventions and highly complex public health, science, and health care challenges that emerge daily.
 Curriculum for this degree will be adapted from existing course content within the International Health department, includes existing OPAL courses and will also include newly developed courses.
 Delivering the degree in a fully online format will allow greater accessibility for participants from the U.S. and around the world.